RobertxPearce/Assembly/README.md

 **03** - Program demonstrating the use of loops, conditional statements, and branching.

-**04** - Program demonstrating the use of macros by finding the sum of multiple arrays..
+**04** - Program demonstrating the use of macros by finding the sum of multiple arrays.

 ## Built with
 * x86-64 Instruction Set